Music of Virginia: Music festivals

-The Blue Ridge Rock Festival, a Hard Rock/Heavy Metal music festival was held in Virginia every year from 2017 until 2023.
-It was held each year except for 2020 due to COVID-19.
-The festival was held at DeVault Vineyards in Concord, VA in 2017 and 2018, at Oak Ridge in Arrington, VA in 2019, at White Oak Mountain Amphitheater in Blairs, VA in 2021, at Virginia International Raceway (VIR) in Alton, VA in 2022 and was held at VIR again in 2023, however, the festival was cancelled after just two days in 2023 due to various reasons.
-GWAR from Richmond played at Blue Ridge Rock Festival in 2022.
+The Blue Ridge Rock Festival, a Hard Rock/Heavy Metal music festival, was held in Virginia annually from 2017 to 2023.
+The festival was held at DeVault Vineyards in Concord, VA, in 2017 and 2018; at Oak Ridge in Arrington, VA, in 2019; at White Oak Mountain Amphitheater in Blairs, VA, in 2021; and at Virginia International Raceway (VIR) in Alton, VA, in 2022.
+It was held at VIR again in 2023; however, the festival was canceled after just two days.
+Gwar from Richmond played at Blue Ridge Rock Festival in 2022.
 Lamb of God from Richmond played at Blue Ridge Rock Festival in 2018, 2021, and 2022.

 Blue Ridge mountain music

-Southwest Virginia is, along with western North Carolina, part of the Blue Ridge area, home to a distinctive style of old-time music sometimes called "mountain music", which is a vibrant tradition most famously celebrated through an annual series of festivals.
-Galax is a small town that is home to the Old Fiddlers' Convention, held since 1935; it is the largest and oldest festival of old-time Appalachian music in the country.
-The convention has given Galax the nickname the "Capital of Old-Time Mountain Music".
-The Convention attracts upwards of 20,000 visitors to witness many of the most renowned American folk, country and bluegrass performers, as well as regional stars.
-Galax and the surrounding area has long been a rich part of American, and Virginian music, and is known for an intricate fiddling style and instrumental and vocal traditions; music collectors like Peter Seeger and Alan Lomax visited Galax and recorded the region's music.
+Southwest Virginia is, along with western North Carolina, part of the Blue Ridge area, home to a distinctive style of old-time music sometimes called "mountain music," which is a tradition most famously celebrated through an annual series of festivals.
+Galax is a small town that is home to the Old Fiddlers' Convention, which has been held since 1935; it is the largest and oldest festival of old-time Appalachian music in the country.
+The convention has given Galax the nickname "Capital of Old-Time Mountain Music".
+The Convention attracts upwards of 20,000 visitors to witness many of the most renowned American folk, country, and bluegrass performers, as well as regional stars.
+Galax and the surrounding area have long been a part of American and Virginian music and are known for an intricate fiddling style and instrumental and vocal traditions; music collectors like Peter Seeger and Alan Lomax visited Galax and recorded the region's music.

 Though the Galax Old Fiddlers' Convention is a major focal point for the Blue Ridge's vibrant folk music scene, the region is home to a major music festival season, which is inaugurated by the late March Fairview Ruritan Club Fiddlers' Convention, which hosts a major regional competition in several categories.
 Ferrum College in Ferrum is home to the annual Blue Ridge Folklife Festival, which has been held every October since 1973.
-The White Top Mountain–Mount Rogers area is home to the Wayne Henderson Music Festival & Guitar Competition, as well as a number of regional festivals, with mountain music as a major part of the White Top Mountain Molasses Festival, the White Top Mountain Maple Festival, and the White Top Mountain Ramp Festival.
+The White Top Mountain–Mount Rogers area is home to the Wayne Henderson Music Festival & Guitar Competition, as well as some regional festivals, with mountain music as a major part of the White Top Mountain Molasses Festival, the White Top Mountain Maple Festival, and the White Top Mountain Ramp Festival.
 The aforementioned FloydFest always features bluegrass and traditional Appalachian mountain music.
 Local mountain music festivals in Virginia abound in small towns like Fries, Wytheville, Troutdale, Vesta, Stuart, Bassett, Baywood and Elk Creek, as well as at the Grayson Highlands State Park near Mouth of Wilson.